liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/05-online-editing-google-docs/03-creating-editing-files-gdocs.markdown

     -   Google Slides&trade;
     -   Google Sheets&trade;

-    When you select one of these options, @product@ creates a temporary Documents and Media file and links it to a new Google file.
+    When you select one of these options, @sharepoint@ creates a temporary Documents and Media file and links it to a new Google file.
 Your browser then redirects you to that Google file so you can create its content.